giter/loading.js/README.md

 Loading.js
 ==========

-This `loading.js` is a web-development protocol for component-based web development.
+- This `loading.js` is a component-based web development protocol.
+- It's pure javascript.

-It's pure javascript and simple enough so that I think everyone can understand it from source code.
+- It's simple, I think everyone can understand it from source code.

 ## Loading.js in brief: